-Shares may be redeemed by Parent.
-Any share in Parent shall be deemed to be a redeemable share as and from the time of existence of an agreement or transaction between Parent and any person pursuant to which Parent will acquire a share or shares.
-Any acquisition by Parent of shares in Parent other than a surrender for nil value shall constitute a redemption.
-Any redemption must be funded out of Parent's distributable reserves or from the proceeds of a fresh issue of shares.
-Redemptions are governed by the applicable provisions of the Irish Companies Act and Parent's M&A.
+acquired by HL.
+To effect a repurchase or redemption, shall be deemed to be a redeemable share as and from HL's directors would need to determine that the time of existence of an agreement or transaction immediately following the redemption or repurchase, between Parent and any person pursuant to which HL will be able to satisfy its debts as they fall due and Parent will acquire a share or shares.
+Any acquisition the value of its assets exceeds its liabilities. by Parent of shares in Parent other than a surrender for Repurchases and redemptions are governed by nil value shall constitute a redemption.
+Any redemption applicable provisions of the BVI Companies Act, HL's must be funded out of Parent's distributable reserves or M&A and to any applicable requirements imposed from the proceeds of a fresh issue of shares. from time to time by the SEC, Nasdaq, or any other Redemptions are governed by the applicable provisions of the Irish Companies Act and Parent's M&A.